AdobeDocs/create-embed-sdk/src/pages/quick-action.md

 ## Getting Started

 Ready to embed Adobe Express Quick Actions on your platform?
-Our team can connect with you on your use case, just fill out our form
+Our team can connect with you on your use case, just fill out our form.

 - [Get Started](https://adobe.io)
 - [Try the demo](https://adobe.io)